gupaulasan/gupaulasan/README.md

 ## About me

 I'm a Materials Engineering undergraduate student at the Federal University of Santa Catarina in Brazil.
-My interest are mainly related to Applied Data Science and machine learning and materials modeling and simulation.
+My interest are mainly related to Applied Data Science and Machine Learning and materials modeling and simulation.

 Feel free to contact me in my social media<br>
 <a href="https://www.linkedin.com/in/gustavopsantos/" target="_blank">